-The summer of 2021 will mark the twenty-second year of the high school summer internship program at the Chester F. Carlson Center for Imaging Science.
-These unpaid internships give high school students in their junior year the chance to get valuable hands-on experience in a real laboratory setting as contributing members of a research team.
+The summer of 2023 will mark the twenty-fourth year of the high school summer internship program at the Chester F. Carlson Center for Imaging Science.
+These internships give high school students in their junior year the chance to get valuable hands-on experience in a real laboratory setting as contributing members of a research team.
 The internship program also provides an opportunity for interaction with other interns who have similar interests and ambitions.
-Interns also benefit from professional development activities and team building exercises.
-Participation in this program is free, and upon successful completion of their research project students are provided a certificate of completion as well as a letter of recommendation.
+Interns also benefit from professional development activities and team-building exercises.
+Participation in this program is free, and upon successful completion of their research project, students are provided a certificate of completion.

 The following research groups within the Center for Imaging Science will be hiring interns for this summer.
 In each case, a short description of the tasks you may perform is included.
 This is not an all-inclusive list – other tasks may be added from time to time.
 Training will be provided for these tasks as required.
 Note that there is no guarantee that each of these labs will hire interns, and it is possible that other research groups, not listed here, may decide to hire interns for the summer.